TomOverland/Employee-Tracker/README.md

 ## Questions:

-For more information about the Generator, please reach out to me via my [GitHub Profile](https://github.com/TomOverland).
+For more information about this application, please reach out to me via my [GitHub Profile](https://github.com/TomOverland).

 For any other questions, please send me an email at: thomas.c.overland@gmail.com.